 You aren’t just imagining it; the winter blues are real.
-With shorter daylight hours, longer nights, and a drop in the temperature, it can be hard to adjust to the winter season even if you’re a New England native.
+With shorter daylight hours and a drop in the temperature, it can be hard to adjust to the winter season.
 If you are feeling less social and having difficulty sleeping or taking initiative, we have some tips to help you get through the season!

-There are so many activities to take part in during winter, from ice skating, to building snow men, pond hockey, ice fishing, skiing, snowboarding and so much more.
-Getting outside and enjoying all the glorious things the season has to offer is a fun way to stay healthy.
-The outdoors can be an exciting alternative to the treadmill in your basement but remember to stay safe while doing so.
+There are so many activities to take part in during winter, from ice skating to building snowmen, skiing, and so much more.
+Getting outside to enjoy the glorious things the season offers is a fun way to stay healthy.
+The outdoors can be an exciting alternative to the treadmill in your basement, but remember to stay safe.
 Below are a few tips to help you manage the cold temperatures:

 Dress in layers.
 Utilizing multiple thin, warm layers in favor of one or two thick ones offers better insulation and gives you the ability to shed layers if the temperature rises.